jackyhuynh/ShortestPathPlanner/README.md

 ## Deployment

 Route PLanner class can be deploy and ready to work with any sensor, or moving robotic prediction.
-Idea for localization and/or self-driving car.
+Idea for localization and/or GPS application.
 This is actually what we use for driving direction everyday.
-According to Sebastian, this technology have been around for 15 years, and still help human each day.
+According to Sebastian, this technology have been around for 15 years, and still helping human each day.
 Please refer to my notebook for a better understanding of implementation.

 ## Built With